North Carolina: Economy

+In 2025, 99.6% of North Carolina businesses were small businesses and employed 1.8 million people, or 44.2% of the state's work force.

 North Carolina is the leading U.S. state in production of flue-cured tobacco and sweet potatoes, and comes second in the farming of pigs and hogs, trout, and turkeys.
 In the three most recent USDA surveys (2002, 2007, 2012), North Carolina also ranked second in the production of Christmas trees.

-North Carolina has 15 metropolitan areas, and in 2010 was chosen as the third-best state for business by Forbes Magazine, and the second-best state by chief executive officer Magazine.
+North Carolina has 15 metropolitan areas, and was chosen as the third-best state by Forbes Magazine in 2010 and the second-best state by Chief Executive Magazine in 2011 for business.
 Since 2000, there has been a clear division in the economic growth of North Carolina's urban and rural areas.
 While North Carolina's urban areas have enjoyed a prosperous economy with steady job growth, low unemployment, and rising wages, many of the state's rural counties have suffered from job loss, rising levels of poverty, and population loss as their manufacturing base has declined.
 According to one estimate, one-half of North Carolina's 100 counties have lost population since 2010, primarily due to the poor economy in many of North Carolina's rural areas.
 However, the population of the state's urban areas is steadily increasing.
+In 2025, CNBC ranked North Carolina as America's number one state for business based on factors such as workforce, business friendliness, and economy, among others.